Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Main results

-\begin{example} In order to get intuition for the definition of fixing projections, let us examine how this definition applies to random restrictions.
-In our terms, a restriction is a projection from $x_1, \ldots, x_n$ to $x_1, \ldots, x_n$ that maps every variable $x_i$ either to itself or to $\B$.
+If needed, one can consider without loss of generality only variables $x_{i}$ such that $\pi(x_{i})\in\{0,1\}$, as otherwise \expref{Equation}{eq:fixing-projection} holds trivially, with the left-hand side equaling zero. \begin{example} In order to get intuition for the definition of fixing projections, let us examine how this definition applies to random restrictions.
+In our terms, a restriction is a projection from $x_{1},\ldots,x_{n}$ to $x_{1},\ldots,x_{n}$ that maps every variable $x_{i}$ either to itself or to $\B$.
 Suppose that $\rs$ is any distribution over restrictions, and that $\rho$ is some fixed restriction.
 In this case, the condition of being $q$-fixing can be rewritten as follows: